 Frankincense, Lavender, and Ylang Ylang.
 Each can be used for frustration, impatience, and anger.
 Apply to feet, back of the neck, behind the knees, and diffuse into the air.

 Lavender, Cedarwood, Vetiver – Case Study.
 In a two-year case study (1999-2001), Dr. Terry Friedmann M. D., Cofounder of American Holistic Medical Association, found significant results when children that had previously been diagnosed with ADD/ADHD were administered therapeutic essential oils by inhalation.
 Inhaling the oils proved to settle the children’s brain waves back into normal patterns and improved their scholastic performance and behavioral patterns.
 The results were:

 Lavender – increased performance by 53%

 Vetiver – increased performance by 100%

 Memory/Concentration.
-The part of the brain responsible for interpreting aromas is closely tied to the part of the brain responsible for long term memory and emotions.
-Studies have demonstrated the ability of essential oil aromas such as Rosemary and Peppermint to help enhance memory and alertness in human trials.
+The part of the brain responsible for interpreting aromas is closely tied to the part of the brain responsible for long-term memory and emotions.
+Studies have demonstrated that essential oil aromas such as Rosemary and Peppermint can help enhance memory and alertness in human trials.
 Rosemary, Peppermint, Frankincense can also be inhaled when studying or learning.
 Inhale the same aroma for recall.